dasch-swiss/dsp-das/docs/user-guide/data.md

 ![Select 3 resources and compare them.](../assets/images/compare-resource-select.png)*Example: Select 3 resources and compare them.*

-To keep in mind: The more you compare, the smaller will be the resource viewer for each.
+To keep in mind: The more you compare, the smaller the resource viewer for each will be.
 You can deselect one or more resources to remove them from the compare viewer.

 ![Visualise your selected resources side-by-side, e.g. 3 resources.](../assets/images/compare-resource-view.png)*Visualise your selected resources side-by-side.
 You can compare 2 images with an object without representation for instance.*